Skip to main content

 For 5-pin DIN MIDI:

-1. Connect to a MIDI interface
+1. Connect to a MIDI interface.

-2. Connect interface to Mac via USB
+2. Connect the interface to the Mac via USB.

-3. Device appears as the interface name
+The device appears as the interface name.

 Network MIDI